Australia's Voice

 Australia's Voice (AV) is an Australian political party founded in 2024 by independent and former Labor senator Fatima Payman.
-The party supports recognition of Palestinian statehood, as well as other progressive policies.
-As of mid-2025, the party has run candidates in one federal election (in May 2025), none were successful in getting more than 1% of the primary vote.
+The party supports recognition of Palestinian statehood, as well as progressive policies.
+As of mid-2025, the party has run candidates in one federal election (in May 2025).
+None were successful in getting more than 1% of the primary vote.